Monthly Tech-Tip from Tony Hansen SignUp

 Ceramic glazes that mark from cutlery are either not properly melted (lack flux), melted too much (lacking SiO2 and Al2O3), or have a micro-abrasive surface that abrades metal from cutlery.

-Key phrases linking here: cutlery marking - Learn more
+Key phrases linking here: cutlery marking, cutlery marked - Learn more

 Details

 In glazes with this fault, rubbing a metal key, knife or spoon on the surface will leave black marks.
-In tolerable situations, the mark can be rubbed off easily with your finger.
+Often the mark can be rubbed off with your finger.
 But when the problem is worse, it cannot be completely removed or washed off.

 This is a common fault in glazes.
 Even commercial tableware can exhibit the issue.
 In stable and durable glazes, cutlery marking usually happens when the surface is not smooth (e.g. mattes).
 Micro-topology can be wavy, as is the case with high-MgO silky mattes, the more irregular the surface the more the marking occurs.
 Fixing the problem is a matter of choosing a compromise between matteness and marking (by adjusting MgO content or increasing the cooling speed of the kiln).
-The micro-surfaces of durable glossy glazes can also have angular protrusions because on the presense of excessive zircon particles (added for opacification), these can abrade metal and trap metal particles.
-The solution is to find a balance between the amount of zircon needed to opacify and the need to minimize marking.
+The micro-surfaces of durable glossy glazes can also have angular protrusions because on the presense of zircon particles or particle agglomerate (added for opacification), these can abrade metal and trap metal particles.
+Solutions are to find a balance between the amount of zircon needed to opacify and the need to minimize marking, making sure you are using a 5 micron grade of zircon, using high energy mixing to make sure particle agglomerates are being separated.
+Compromising the degree of matteness in a glaze will also help.

 Of course, glazes that are not completely melted will mark easily (because the surface both abrades metal and the metal itself removes fragments of glaze exposing more sharp contours).
-The degree to which the chemistry of a glaze is unbalanced relates to how soft and susceptible to abrading it is (adequate Al2O3 and SiO2, for example, are very important to hardness and durability).
+The degree to which the chemistry of a glaze is unbalanced relates to how soft and susceptible to abrading it is (adequate Al2O3 and SiO2 and a sufficiently melted matrix, for example, is very important to hardness and durability).
 If a glaze is not adequately melting, other issues besides cutlery marking are likely more important (e.g. staining, leaching; use a GLFL melt flow test to see how fluid it actually is).

 Related Information